Galaxy Number Counts and Implications for Strong Lensing: Bayesian Analysis

 Figure~\ref{fig_aperture_counts} shows significant differences between the values of $\mu_0$ obtained for the two control samples.
 Especially in the magnitude bins corresponding to $21 \leq m \leq 23$, the COSMOS galaxy densities are systematically higher than those seen in the pure parallel fields.
 This result is similar to that obtained from the KS analysis (Table~\ref{tab_ks} and Figure~\ref{fig_cdf}) and also with the analysis by the COSMOS team, which finds that the amount of structure in the COSMOS field is at the high end of the range of variations produced by sample variance \citep{mccracken}.

-It is also instructive to plot the results in terms of differences with respect to one of the samples.
+It is also instructive to plot the results in terms of the offsets in $\mu_0$ with respect to one of the samples.
 For this exercise, the fiducial sample is set to the pure-parallel sample because the COSMOS field appears to be biased high.
 Figure~\ref{fig_delta_mu0} shows the resulting offsets in $\mu_0$.
 Two trends are seen in the plot: (1) For all apertures, the COSMOS-field values of $\mu_0$ are higher than the pure-parallel values in the range $21 \leq m \leq 23$, often at high significance, and (2) the lens fields often appear overdense compared to the pure-parallel fields, but the uncertainties on the lens values are so large that very few of the offsets are significantly different from zero.
 This result is consistent with our frequentist analysis of the data (\S3).
-Only for the smallest aperture (15\farcs9) do we see a significant trend for the lens fields, with the three bins at $m<22$ all being $\geq 1\sigma$ higher than the pure parallel values.
-Clearly, a much larger lens sample is needed.
+Clearly, a much larger lens sample is needed in order to evaluate whether the differences in number counts are real or are mostly due to statistical fluctuations in a small data set.
+Only for the smallest aperture (15\farcs9) do we see a significant trend for the lens fields, with the three bins at $m<22$ all being $\geq 1\sigma$ higher than the pure parallel values (before the correlation function correction [\S4.4]).
+To quantify the differences between the fields, we integrate the expectation values in Table 3 over magnitude ($19 \leq m \leq 24$) to obtain the typical number of galaxies ($N_{\rm int}$) in each sample.
+Taking $\Delta N_{\rm int} \equiv N_{\rm int,lens} - N_{\rm int,pp}$, we find that $\Delta N_{\rm int} = 6.1\pm 3.7$, $2.2\pm 3.8$, $0.7 \pm 2.8$ and $ 2.9 \pm 1.9$ galaxies for the 45\arcsec, 31\farcs8, 22\farcs5 and 15\farcs9 apertures, respectively.
+In each case, the error is dominated by the error in $N_{\rm int,lens}$.

-Overall, we can conclude that over a wide range of apertures ($\leq 45''$), the difference in the number of galaxies between lens and control field is less than $\sim$6 galaxies.
+Overall, we can conclude that over a wide range of apertures ($\leq 45$\arcsec), the difference in the number of galaxies between lens and control fields is less than $\sim$6 galaxies.
 Although this can be fractionally large, it clearly shows that on average only a few galaxies determine the difference between lens fields and non-lens fields in typical observations.
 For the smallest aperture of 15\farcs9, the difference is typically $\le1$ galaxy at the 68\% confidence level in any given magnitude bin.
-Since these galaxies have most influence on the lens model, taking these galaxies in to account has most impact on the lens model.
-We thus conclude that, given the uncertainties imposed by the size of our current lens samples, LSS variations do not make lens fields significantly overdense compared to non-lens fields.
-Only if mass does not follow light on average for the LSS could this conclusion be circumvented.
+However, since these galaxies are, by definition, at small projected radii from the lens, they have most influence on the lensing potential.
+It may be appropriate to explicitly include these galaxies in the lens model, based on an evaluation of their estimated mass and projected distance to the lens.